Welcome To our Teacher’s Page

 Partnering with Teachers Program

-To assist teachers in acquiring supporting materials for their curriculums, the library has created a Teacher Request Form.
+To assist teachers in acquiring supporting materials for their curriculums, the library has created a Teacher Request Form (click here for online version).
 The children’s librarians will research the availability of materials and make arrangements to obtain the items.
 Should restrictions occur regarding the availability of the items requested, the librarians will contact the individual teacher.
-To make a request, teachers simply complete the Teacher Request Form and return it to the Children’s Department via e-mail at email@example.com or by faxing at 815-223-1559.
+To make a request, teachers simply complete the Teacher Request Form and return it to the Children’s Department via e-mail at firstname.lastname@example.org or by faxing at 815-223-1559.
 You may also call the department at 815-223-0229 ext.
 5 to discuss materials needed.

 Read Away Your Fines Program